Alexander-Hjelm/cheatsheets/azure-extensions.md

 ## Error: Node Sass does not yet support your current environment: Linux 64-bit with Unsupported runtime (93)

 Upgrade `node-sass` and `sass-loader` to latest versions.

+## Field 'browser' doesn't contain a valid alias configuration

+Issue with webpack module rules.
+The entry is either a folder or is not getting picked up by any of your rules.